 Milk and other dairy-milk is for baby cows.
 Would you think it weird to give your baby some cat or dog milk?
 Think about it!
 The only milk we should consume is human breast milk.
 It is designed for us as infants.
 After that, we don’t need it!!

-Instead of thinking about the carb content of foods, think about the nutritional value instead, and the carb content will sort itself out.
+Instead of thinking about the carb content of foods, think about the nutritional value instead, and the carb content will sort itself out for the most part.